COLOUR TRENDS FOR 2021

-We are three month into 2021, which means that the trending colours for this year has already made a statement.
+We are seven month into 2021, which means that the trending colours for this year has already made a statement.
 So what colours should you choose if you want to keep up with the trend?

 ‘I see 2021 as being a year of creating cocooning, cosy spaces, there will be a shift away from the cooler greys, and warm neutrals such as ‘Oak Apple’, ‘Mushroom’ and ‘Bath Stone’ will become the go-to tones,’ - Ruth Mottershead, Creative Director of Little Greene

 Beige is cosy, simple and elegant; so it's not surprising that it's trending in 2021.
 Since Scandinavian design is more popular each year, more and more people choose more neutral colours such as beige to be the statement colour in their home